bearjcc/website/docs/DESIGN_FOUNDATIONS.md

 - Brand voice: **peaceful, confident, welcoming**.
 Not hype, not anxious, not spiritual.
 - Design and copy should be **calm, collected, reserved, welcoming, humble** — stated without being shy.
 - The entire site brings a tone of **joyful zen** — like looking at the night sky and finding peace.

+### 5.8 The "Peaceful Chair" Philosophy

+**Imagine**: You've taken up a chair to look at the stars.
+You're enjoying yourself, peacefully present.
+If others want to join you they can, but you're not advertising.
+You're not selling.
+You're not demanding attention.
+You're just... there.
+Peaceful.

+This is the essence of Ursa Minor's web presence:
+- **No monetization pressure** - Currently no revenue model, so more visitors = higher bills.
+We're not incentivized to optimize engagement or retention.
+This keeps us honest.
+- **Craigslist-like simplicity** - Like Craigslist, the links you want are there, but no advertisements, no flashy banners, no over-complicated anything.
+Just what's needed.
+- **No attention demands** - There are enough things online demanding attention; this site shouldn't be one of them.
+- **Welcoming without selling** - You're invited to stay, explore, play, but never pressured or marketed to.
+- **Understated or homo-stated, never overstated** - Say what is true, clearly and simply, without embellishment.

+This philosophy directly informs every UX decision: less scrolling, less reading, less cognitive load, more peace.

 ---